 We are aware that our competitors are developing product candidates for the treatment of diseases that our product candidates will target.
-With respect to LX2006, we are aware of preclinical gene therapy programs in development at Novartis, PTC Therapeutics, Inc., Aavanti Bio, Inc., Lacerta Therapeutics, Inc. and those being developed in collaborations between Voyager Therapeutics, Inc. and Neurocrine Biosciences, Inc. and between Takeda Pharmaceutical Company Limited and StrideBio, Inc. Among other treatment modalities for FA, we are aware that Larimar Therapeutics, Inc. is developing a clinical-stage product candidate, CTI-1601, and that Reata Pharmaceuticals, Inc.'s Omaveloxolone (Skyclarys) was recently approved by the FDA.
+With respect to LX2006, we are aware of preclinical gene therapy programs in development at Novartis, PTC Therapeutics, Inc., Aavanti Bio, Inc., Lacerta Therapeutics, Inc. and those being developed in collaborations between Voyager Therapeutics, Inc. and Neurocrine Biosciences, Inc. and between Takeda Pharmaceutical Company Limited and StrideBio, Inc. Among other treatment modalities for FA, we are aware that Larimar Therapeutics, Inc. is developing a clinical stage product candidate, CTI-1601, Design Therapeutics, Inc. is developing a clinical stage product candidate, DT-216, and that Reata Pharmaceuticals, Inc.'s Omaveloxolone (Skyclarys) was recently approved by the FDA.

-With respect to LX2020, both Rocket Pharmaceuticals Inc. and Tenaya Therapeutics Inc. are developing a preclinical AAV-based gene therapy candidate designed to deliver a functional PKP2 gene to patients with ARVC.
+With respect to LX2020, both Rocket Pharmaceuticals Inc. and Tenaya Therapeutics Inc. are developing an AAV-based gene therapy candidate designed to deliver a functional PKP2 gene to patients with PKP2-ACM.